Assessments

 AMENDMENT

-1. Assessments under the Children Act 1989
+In December 2024, this chapter was revised.1.
+Assessments under the Children Act 1989

 Under the Children Act 1989, local authorities undertake assessments of the needs of individual children to determine what services to provide and what action to take:

-• A child in need is defined under the Children Act 1989 as a child who is unlikely to achieve or maintain a satisfactory level of health or development, or their health and development will be significantly impaired, without the provision of services; or a child who is disabled.
-In these cases, Assessments by a social worker are carried out under Section 17 of the Children Act 1989.
+- A Child in Need is defined under the Children Act 1989 as a child who is unlikely to achieve or maintain a satisfactory level of health or development, or their health and development will be significantly impaired, without the provision of services; or a child who is disabled.
+In these cases, Assessments by a social worker are carried out under section 17 of the Children Act 1989.
 Children in Need may be assessed under section 17 of the Children Act 1989, in relation to their Special Educational Needs, disabilities, or as a carer, or because they have committed a crime.
 The process for assessment should also be used for children whose parents are in prison and for unaccompanied migrant children and child victims of modern slavery.
 When assessing Children in Need and providing services, specialist assessments may be required and, where possible, should be coordinated so that the child and family experience a coherent process and a single plan of action.

-• Concerns about maltreatment may be the reason for a referral to local authority children's social care or concerns may arise during the course of providing services to the child and family.
+The need to assess can also include pre-birth situations when a mother's own circumstances would give cause for concern that the unborn/ born child would come within the definition of being a 'Child in Need' (see Section 11.1, Pre-birth 'Good Practice Steps'); - Concerns about maltreatment may be the reason for a referral to local authority children's social care or concerns may arise during the course of providing services to the child and family.
 In these circumstances, local authority children's social care must initiate enquiries to find out what is happening to the child and whether protective action is required.
 Local authorities, with the help of other organisations as appropriate, also have a duty to make enquiries under Section 47 of the Children Act 1989 if they have reasonable cause to suspect that a child is suffering, or is likely to suffer, significant harm, to enable them to decide whether they should take any action to safeguard and promote the child's welfare.
 Such enquiries, supported by other organisations and agencies as appropriate, should be initiated where there are concerns about all forms of abuse and neglect.
 This includes female genital mutilation and other honour-based violence, and extra-familial threats including radicalisation and sexual or criminal exploitation;

-• There may be a need for immediate protection whilst the assessment is carried out;
+- There may be a need for immediate protection whilst the assessment is carried out;

-• Some Children in Need may require accommodation because there is no one who has parental responsibility for them, or because they are alone or abandoned.
+- Some Children in Need may require accommodation because there is no one who has Parental Responsibility for them, or because they are alone or abandoned.
 Under Section 20 of the Children Act 1989, the local authority has a duty to accommodate such Children in Need in their area.
-Following an application under Section 31A, where a child is the subject of a care order, the local authority, as a corporate parent, must assess the child's needs and draw up a care plan which sets out the services which will be provided to meet the child's identified needs.
+Following an application under Section 31A, where a child is the subject of a Care Order, the local authority, as a corporate parent, must assess the child's needs and draw up a Care Plan which sets out the services which will be provided to meet the child's identified needs.

 2. The Purpose of Assessment